adamnapieralski/mosaic-solver/README.md

 # mosaic-solver
-Haskell program for solving mosaic structure based on a number of neighbours in each cell.
+Haskell program for solving a mosaic (fill-a-pix) puzzle.